arassp/RetroWeatherWidget/README.md

 ## Installation

 1. Download or clone this repository
-2. Copy the `RetroWeather2` folder to your Rainmeter Skins directory:
+2. Copy the `RetroWeather` folder to your Rainmeter Skins directory:

    ```
    Documents\Rainmeter\Skins\RetroWeather\